Understanding acne, and how our certified organic skin care can help you manage it.

 It is easier to understand acne when you can picture the structures involved, most particularly, what is know as the pilosebaceous unit, which is made up of the hair follicle and sebaceous gland.
 The sebaceous gland normally secretes sebum onto the hair and skin through ducts in the side of the hair follicle.
 See image below left.

-The first stage in the development of acne is the formation of a ‘microcomedo’ - illustrated in the image above right.
-This forms when epithelial cells lining the hair follicle undergo abnormal maturation and proliferation, forming a plug composed of keratin and dead cells.
-The plug prevents the flow of sebum from the follicle, causing the accumulation of sebum, dead cells, and inflammatory cells.
+The first stage in the development of acne is the formation of a ‘microcomedo’ - seen in the image above right.
+This forms when epithelial cells lining the hair follicle proliferate and develop abnormally, forming a plug made of keratin and dead cells.
+The plug prevents the flow of sebum from the follicle, causing the build-up of sebum, dead cells, and inflammatory cells.
 The resulting enlargement of the pilosebaeous unit is signalled by the formation of visible comedones.
 A closed comedo, (the singular for ‘comedones’), sometimes called a whitehead, is covered by a thin layer of epithelium.
-An open comedo, commonly known as a blackhead, has a dark appearance because of oxidation of the plug following exposure to air.
-Recent studies suggest that subclinical inflammation may precede the development of the keratin plug, and indeed may be the trigger for the formation of the plug.
+An open comedo, commonly known as a blackhead, looks dark because the keratin plug oxidises after it is exposed to air.
+Recent studies suggest that inflammation occurs before the keratin plug develops, and may even be the trigger for the formation of the plug.

-From here, more severe inflammation may be triggered, and is signalled by the appearance of visible redness on the skin surface.
+From here, more severe inflammation may begin, and is signalled by the appearance of visible redness on the skin surface.
 The presence of bacteria, particularly Propionibacterium acnes, is sometimes but not always associated with the presence of inflammation.
 In severe cases, enlarged and inflamed follicles may rupture into the deeper layer of the skin, the dermis.
-These ruptured follicles trigger chronic inflammation in the dermis and the formation of nodules and cysts which may cause fibrosis and visible scarring.
+These ruptured follicles cause chronic inflammation in the dermis and the formation of nodules and cysts which may cause fibrosis and visible scarring.

 What factors trigger acne?